This page reviews mostly free yet quality software and other resources mainly for music students.

 I also use the FLOSS Firefox web browser which has features including security and privacy protection, password management, syncing of history and bookmarks across many devices, and more.

 Within Firefox, I use the FLOSS Adblock Plus plugin which stops nearly all advertising (even video ads).
 You can whitelist particular websites if you prefer to allow their ads; with ABP, you are in control.
-ABP defaults to allowing text-only non-intrusive ads, but you can change this (as I do) in order to block all advertising.
+ABP defaults to allowing text-only non-intrusive ads (which may still track you!), but you can change this (as I do) in order to block all advertising.
 I suggest turning on the additional privacy options too.

 Everyone on all systems should also use Disconnect, a simple FLOSS plug-in that quickly blocks most tracking online.